-In 2025, both The Nevada Department of Agriculture and the Puerto Rico Department of Agriculture have enacted legislation to increase their pesticide registration fees.
+In 2025, both the Nevada Department of Agriculture and the Puerto Rico Department of Agriculture have enacted legislation to increase their pesticide registration fees.
 These increases will affect both the initial registration of a product and subsequent registration renewals.

-Nevada Updates Pesticide Registration Fee
+Nevada Fee Increase

 The Nevada Department of Agriculture (NDA) Division of Plant Health and Compliance has announced updates to pesticide registration fees under the Nevada Administrative Code (NAC) 586.
 The new fee structure was temporarily approved on March 3, 2025, and will take effect on May 5, 2025.
 A hearing for permanent adoption is scheduled for July 22, 2025.